Retirees and the PUMA Health Charge

 Although a little ambiguous, URSSAF does appear to be saying that only State retired foreign pensions are exempt, and it also makes a distinction between EEA and non-EEA pensions, with households in receipt of non-EEA pensions only exempt if their home country also assumes responsibility for their health costs.

 If the same can be inferred in the case of EEA pensions, URSSAF may well be saying that foreign pension households are only exempt if their home country also assumes their health costs.
+That is, S1 holders.

-It is questionable whether such an interpretation is legal, as the legislation makes no distinction between French and foreign pensions and does not make exemption conditional on the home country picking up their health costs.
+The legislation makes no distinction between French and foreign pensions and does not make exemption conditional on the home country picking up their health costs.

 Nevertheless, if URSSAF were to adopt this approach (data collection permitting), it is possible that from 2021, when the transition period between the UK and France ends, retirees not in possession of an S1 may become liable to the charge.
 Indeed, it may even be applied earlier, but we need to wait until the demands for 2019 are send out at the end of this year to find that out.